soos-io/soos-sast-github-action/README.md

 SOOS is an independent software security company, located in Winooski, VT USA, building security software for your team.
 [SOOS, Software security, simplified](https://soos.io).

 Use SOOS to scan your software for [vulnerabilities](https://app.soos.io/research/vulnerabilities) and [open source license](https://app.soos.io/research/licenses) issues with [SOOS Core SCA](https://soos.io/products/sca).
-[Generate SBOMs](https://kb.soos.io/help/soos-reports-for-export).
+[Generate and ingest SBOMs](https://soos.io/products/sbom-manager).
+[Export reports](https://kb.soos.io/help/soos-reports-for-export) to industry standards.
 Govern your open source dependencies.
 Run the [SOOS DAST vulnerability scanner](https://soos.io/products/dast) against your web apps or APIs.
+[Scan your Docker containers](https://soos.io/products/containers) for vulnerabilities.
+Check your source code for issues with [SAST Analysis](https://soos.io/products/sast).

 [Demo SOOS](https://app.soos.io/demo) or [Register for a Free Trial](https://app.soos.io/register).

 If you maintain an Open Source project, sign up for the Free as in Beer [SOOS Community Edition](https://soos.io/products/community-edition).

 ## How to use it:

 You can use the Action as follows: